mardjab/mardjab/README.md

 ## About Me :

-- 👂 my name is Mardja
 - 👩  my pronouns are she/her
 - 🧠  I’m a Neuroscientist turned Data Scientist
 - 💻  building a full-stack machine learning web application that detects and classifies human pulmonary diseases
 - 🌱  and exploring technical content writing
 - ⚡  fun fact: currently my favourite show is For All Mankind on Apple TV+

 ## Languages and Tools :